kulics/koral/book-en/document.md

 It's very simple, just like we do add, subtract, multiply and divide, just use the function.

-The difference is that for multiple return values ​​we have to wrap each identifier in parentheses like a parameter form.

 E.g:
 ```
 n, c = TopSell()        # Assign the returned two values ​​to n and c